Prevention strategies

 This is because young people are going through significant social, physiological and developmental changes.
 In this phase of their life, prevention strategies have the potential to positively influence behaviour that will last through their adult years.

-Primary prevention strategies aim to support the safe and healthy development of young people.5 There are several primary prevention strategies that can be used to reduce harm from alcohol and other drug use among young people, including:
+Prevention strategies aim to support the safe and healthy development of young people.5 There are several prevention strategies that can be used to reduce harm from alcohol and other drug use among young people, including:

-It is crucial that communities follow evidence-based examples when implementing primary prevention strategies targeting young people.6 Research continues to identify the components that result in effective prevention strategies.5 This highlights the need for comprehensive and robust evaluation of programs where possible.
-When information is shared on the key elements of successful primary prevention programs, there will be a better understanding of what works best.2
+It is crucial that communities follow evidence-informed examples when implementing prevention strategies targeting young people.6 Research continues to identify the components that result in effective prevention strategies.5 This highlights the need for comprehensive and robust evaluation of programs where possible.
+When information is shared on the key elements of successful prevention programs, there will be a better understanding of what works best.2

 Risk and protective factors: